 Journey, Don’t Stop Believing

 Journey makes living in a small town seem like a bad thing.
 Everyone dreams of escaping their provincial life and embarking on an adventure in the big city.
-No one tells you that everyone has these dreams, no matter where they are from.
+No one tells you everyone has these dreams—suburbanites, city dwellers, and small-town folk all dream of escaping their lots and doing something different.

 Growing up in the suburbs of Chicago, I always thought of escaping and pursuing adventure elsewhere.
-I think this is a common dream for everyone, regardless of where they are from.
+I believe this is a common dream for everyone.
 It’s not about escaping the small town; it’s about leaving the nest and setting out on your own.

-What no one ever talks about is how refreshing it can be to live in a small town.
+No one ever talks about how refreshing it can be to live in a small town.
 I’m a city girl.
-As I said, I grew up in Chicago’s suburbs, and then I lived in Los Angeles for the first ten years of my adult life.
-I now live in a tiny little town in rural (ish) Pennsylvania.
-Although it’s not perfect, there are many benefits to living in a small town that you don’t always consider.
+As I said, I grew up in Chicago’s suburbs and then lived in Los Angeles for the first ten years of my adult life.
+Next, I moved to the small city of Savannah, and from there, I moved to a tiny little town in rural (ish) Pennsylvania.
+Although it’s not perfect, there are many benefits to living in a small town.

 The Benefits of Living in a Small Town